MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/test/cloud-based-load-test.md

 ---
-title: VSTS and TFS Build and Test - Cloud-based Load Test task
+title: Azure Pipelines and TFS Build and Test - Cloud-based Load Test task
-description: Runs the load test in cloud with a build or release pipeline with VSTS to integrate cloud-based load tests into your build and release pipelines ms.assetid: 4D10E9D5-2269-4A95-8670-2901DFE4CBB1 ms.prod: devops ms.technology: devops-cicd
+description: Runs the load test in cloud with a build or release pipeline with Azure Pipelines to integrate cloud-based load tests into your build and release pipelines ms.assetid: 4D10E9D5-2269-4A95-8670-2901DFE4CBB1 ms.prod: devops ms.technology: devops-cicd